Overview

 financial support to pay for limited transition expenses, including certain costs to build-out the information

-technology infrastructure of the firm; software installation and training related to the custodial transition;
+technology infrastructure of the firm; software installation and training related to the custodial transition; and

-and termination fees to legacy providers.
+termination fees to legacy providers.

-While Pershing does not charge custodial or depository fees for holding your cash and securities,
+While Pershing does not charge custodial or depository fees for holding your cash and securities, Pershing

-another broker or dealer to execute transactions and maintain custody of your account.
+broker or dealer to execute transactions and maintain custody of your account.

 Pershing, as your custodian, and in some instances your executing broker/dealer, makes available to us